navcoin/navcoin-org/content/for-developers/index.md

 {{< item_container_section
     titleText="Contribute Now"
-    subtitleText="HThere are many ways you can contribute to NavCoin, no matter what your skill level." bgPurple="true"
+    subtitleText="There are many ways you can contribute to NavCoin, no matter what your skill level." bgPurple="true"
 >}}
     {{< long_text
         titleText="NavCoin Protocol"
         imgSrc="/images/for-developers/dev-protocol.svg"
         text="NavCoin is open source and everyone can participate in making it better.
-Here’s where you can find the procedures to report an issue, fix a issue or suggest an improvement to the consensus protocol." buttonUrl="#"
+Here’s where you can find the procedures to report an issue, fix a issue or suggest an improvement to the consensus protocol." buttonUrl="/contribute/"
         buttonText="Learn More"
         buttonImgSrc="/images/icons/rightward-arrow.svg"
     >}}